Before you install...

-Supported operating systems—Tableau Server is available in a 64-bit version.
-You can install Tableau Server on Windows Server 2016, Windows Server 2012, Windows Server 2012 R2, Windows Server 2008 R2, Windows 7, Windows 8, Windows 8.1, or Windows 10.
+Tableau Server is available in a 64-bit version.
+You can install Tableau Server on Windows Server 2019, Windows Server 2016, Windows Server 2012, Windows Server 2012 R2, or Windows Server 2008 R2.
 You may install Tableau Server on virtual or physical platforms.

 By default, Tableau Server will install on the system drive.
 The drive where Windows is installed is the system drive.
 In most cases, the system drive is the C:\ drive.
 In this default case, Tableau Server will install into the following directories:

 C:\Program Files\Tableau\Tableau Server\packages